RakhithJK/hackerschoice-kb-wiki/Statically-Cross-Compiling-Expoits.md

 ### Method 3 - QEMU and Docker

-Docker can run images for [https://github.com/multiarch/qemu-user-static](different architectures).
+Docker can run images for [different architecture](https://github.com/multiarch/qemu-user-static).
 The execution is emulated by QEMU.
 The details are not noticeable to the user and 'docker just does it all for you'.

 Firstly let's prepare Docker to run images of different architectures:
 ```console